Mormon fundamentalism: Mormon fundamentalist sects

 The majority of Mormon fundamentalists belong to sects that have separated themselves from the LDS Church.
 As such, most are considered to be "Brighamite" sects within the Latter Day Saint movement.

 Apostolic United Brethren

 The Apostolic United Brethren (AUB) is estimated to have about 5000 to 10000 members throughout Utah, Montana, Nevada, Arizona, Wyoming, Missouri, and Mexico and is perhaps the largest Mormon fundamentalist group.
 Several of its towns are organized into United Orders; the church has established a temple in Mexico, an Endowment House in Utah, and operates several schools.

 The AUB emerged when their leader, Joseph W. Musser, ordained Rulon C. Allred as an apostle and counselor, which led to a split between Mormon fundamentalists in Salt Lake City and those in Short Creek, Arizona.

 The AUB is one of the more liberal of the Mormon groups practicing plural marriage.
-The leaders of the AUB do not arrange marriages nor do they authorize plural marriages for people under 18 or for those who are closely related.
+The leaders of the AUB do not arrange marriages.